piotrmp/fakestyle/README.md

 ## Stylometric classifier

 ## BiLSTMAvg
-The folder [BiLSTMAvg](BiLSTMAvg) contains source code of the document-averaged BiLSTM document classifier.
+The folder [BiLSTMAvg](BiLSTMAvg) contains source code of the document-averaged BiLSTM neural network.
 The following files are included:
-* `model.py` with a BiLSTMAvg model implemented in Keras,
+* `model.py` with the BiLSTMAvg model implemented in Keras,
-* `functions.py` with some utility functions,
+* `functions.py` with utility functions,
 * `run.py` showing how to use the above to replicate the cross-validation evaluation as shown in the article.

 The code was tested on Python 3.6.8 with TensorFlow 1.14.
+Java code for converting the News Style Corpus to a format used by BiLSTMAvg or BERT baseline is uploaded in `DataConversion.java`.

 The model uses word2vec embeddings [trained on Google News corpus](https://code.google.com/archive/p/word2vec/) for token representation.
-You can [download them](https://home.ipipan.waw.pl/p.przybyla/GoogleNewsUnigrams.zip) or use one of many other solutions available for this task.
+You can download them [here](https://home.ipipan.waw.pl/p.przybyla/GoogleNewsUnigrams.zip) or use your own.